-Lecturer(s): Dr M Togneri

-Format: Lectures and directed private study

-Delivery Method: Seminar style lectures which include Q&A, informal discussion and class debate sessions.
+Co-requisite Modules: Lecturer(s): Dr M Togneri Format: Lectures and directed private study Delivery Method: Seminar style lectures which include Q&A, informal discussion and class debate sessions.
 Assessment 100% Exam.
 Module Aims: This module will provide a detailed introduction to the technology, politics and economics of power generation and its distribution, with an emphasis on the UK network.
 The main topics include power for transport applications and electricity generation.
 Case studies of traditional power plant (including coal, oil, gas, nuclear) will be followed by an assessment of current and future low carbon and sustainable technologies (wind, wave, tidal, solar, biomass).
 Module Content: Definitions of energy, work and power; energy conversion.
 Steam engines, internal combustion and diesel engines; aeroengine variants, low emissions vehicles.
 Conventional power generation: Fundamentals and nuclear reactor types.
 Hydroelectric, geothermal, wind, solar, biomass, wave, tidal and other energy sources.
 UK energy policy.
 Changing patterns of energy requirements in the UK and the world; climate change.
+Intended Learning Outcomes:

-Upon completion of the module the student should be able to demonstrate:
+Technical Outcomes Upon completion of the module the student should be able to demonstrate: - Comprehensive knowledge of existing power generation systems.

-- Comprehensive knowledge of existing power generation systems. - Awareness of future energy requirements, constraints and emerging generation systems. - Power generation systems for transport and electricity supply. - An ability to (thinking skills): Evaluate alternative power systems in light of social, economical and environmental concerns. - An ability to (key skills): Present a coherent (even personal) view of energy requirements, supply and use on regional, national and international scales.
+- Awareness of future energy requirements, constraints and emerging generation systems. - Power generation systems for transport and electricity supply.

+- An ability to (thinking skills): Evaluate alternative power systems in light of social, economical and environmental concerns. - An ability to (key skills): Present a coherent (even personal) view of energy requirements, supply and use on regional, national and international scales.
+Accreditation Outcomes (AHEP) MEng:

-- LO1 Investigate and define the problem, identifying any constraints including environmental and sustainability limitations; ethical, health, safety, security and risk issues; intellectual property; codes of practice and standards (D2) - LO2 Knowledge and understanding of the commercial, economic and social context of engineering processes (EL2) - LO3 Understanding of the requirement for engineering activities to promote sustainable development and ability to apply quantitative techniques where appropriate (EL4) - LO4 Understanding of the key drivers for business success, including innovation, calculated commercial risks and customer satisfaction (EL7m)
+- LO1 Investigate and define the problem, identifying any constraints including environmental and sustainability limitations; ethical, health, safety, security and risk issues; intellectual property; codes of practice and standards (D2) - LO2 Knowledge and understanding of the commercial, economic and social context of engineering processes (EL2) - LO3 Understanding of the requirement for engineering activities to promote sustainable development and ability to apply quantitative techniques where appropriate (EL4) - LO4 Understanding of the key drivers for business success, including innovation, calculated commercial risks and customer satisfaction (EL7m) MSc:

-- LO5 Awareness that engineers need to take account of the commercial and social contexts in which they operate (EL9M) - LO6 Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate (EL11M)

-Assessment Description: Formal Exam.
+- LO5 Awareness that engineers need to take account of the commercial and social contexts in which they operate (EL9M) - LO6 Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate (EL11M) Assessment: Examination 1 (100%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Formal Exam.
 100%.
 All learning Outcomes.
 Questions based on course notes and the "Energy Plans" given in the textbook "Sustainable energy without the hot air".

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Standard college exam feedback form.

-Failure Redemption: A supplementary examination will form 100% of the module mark

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Standard college exam feedback form.
+Failure Redemption: A supplementary examination will form 100% of the module mark Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+AVAILABLE TO visiting and exchange students.

-EGTM79 Environmental Analysis and Legislation
+EGTM79 Environmental Analysis and Legislation Credits: 10 Session: 2022/23 September-January Pre-requisite Modules: Co-requisite Modules: